mongodb/genny/README.md

    Object is needed.

 There are a number of [examples](examples/README.md) that demonstrate the basic ideas.
 All the examples work.
+Additional, there is a [tutorial](Tutorial.md)

 ### Stats